 • Adaptability of the journalistic prior knowledge (25% of the overall score)

 Applicants who have at least 50 points in four categories (weighted) will be invited to come to Leipzig for an in-person selection interview with the selection committee.
+If several applicants meet this requirement, the number of those invited is a maximum of twice the number of study places.

 • Selection interview (30% of the overall score)